-Have you ever encountered a problem where you plug an external hard drive into your computer and find a notification that the drive was successfully installed, but it doesn’t show up on “This PC”?
+Is there ever a situation in which you plug an external hard drive into your computer and it says it is installed successfully but does not appear on “This PC”?

 What does it mean to initialize a hard drive?

 In the case of a drive that has never been used before, initializing it (similar to formatting) erases all data on the device and returns it to a working state.

 By dividing initialization into two steps, external hard drives can be prepared for data storage.

 Partitioning begins with:

 The following functions are available when you create a partition on a disk:

 - This program creates partition tables in the MBR and GPT formats in a specified location on the hard drive.

 - During initialization, a MBR partition can be divided into up to four distinct parts.

 - After the partitions have been created, they must be formatted.